Azure-Samples/AzureAD-WebApp-WebAPI-OpenIDConnect-DotNet/README.md

 # Calling a web API in a web app using Azure AD and OpenID Connect

+> You might also be interested in this sample: https://github.com/azure-samples/ms-identity-aspnetcore-webapp-tutorial/
+>
+> This newer sample takes advantage of the Microsoft identity platform (formerly Azure AD v2.0).
+>
+> While still in public preview, every component is supported in production environments.

 This sample shows how to build an MVC web application that uses Azure AD for sign-in using the OpenID Connect protocol, and then calls a web API under the signed-in user's identity using tokens obtained via OAuth 2.0.
 This sample uses the OpenID Connect ASP.Net OWIN middleware and ADAL .Net.

 For more information about how the protocols work in this scenario and other scenarios, see [Authentication Scenarios for Azure AD](http://go.microsoft.com/fwlink/?LinkId=394414).